textadventures/quest/docs/text_processor.md

 {exit:**name**}
 Displays an exit hyperlink.
 The name is the name you give to the exit (by default exits do not have names; you will need to give it a name yourself).
 The link will appear as the exit's alias ("north", "up", etc.)

-{command:**command**}
-Displays a link that will run a command, displaying the command itself as the text.
-The command will be parsed as normal, so could be as simple as {command:HELP} or as complicated as {command:put the ball in the chest}.

-{command:**command**:**text**}
-Displays a link that will run a command, as before, but displaying some different text.

 {rndalt:**object**}
 Display a randomly chosen name from an object's [alt](attributes/alt.html) list.